-“Online tech support is a small business’ best friend because it allows them to receive enterprise-class support and service at a small business price,” said Tim Singleton, owner and president at Strive Technology Consulting.
+“Online tech support is a small business’ best friend because it allows them to receive enterprise-class support and service at a small business price,” said Tim Singleton, president and founder of Strive Technology Consulting.

-And unlike IT departments that have a backlog of tasks, or calling tech support companies that send on-site technicians, online tech support services provide immediate, even if remote, IT support.
+Unlike internal IT departments that have backlogs of tasks and tech support companies that send on-site technicians, online tech support services provide immediate IT support.

 “Since IT companies can do more work remotely, they spend less time traveling and more time fixing problems,” Singleton said.
 “This means a single technician can support more end users.
 With a whole team of techs supporting dozens of companies, each small business has access to an entire computer support team.”

-Online tech support services also give small businesses access to IT experts that can readily and effectively solve a wide range of IT issues.
+Online tech support services give small businesses access to IT experts who can readily and effectively solve a wide range of IT issues.

-“If a business is working with a quality service provider, they are getting access to an entire organization of experts at every level that can assist them with whatever arises,” said Glenn Mores, president at MicroData, a 20-year-old Massachusetts-based IT outsourcing company.
+“If a business is working with a quality service provider, they are getting access to an entire organization of experts at every level that can assist them with whatever arises,” said Glenn Mores, president and CEO of 3rd Millennium.

-Technicians at online tech support services will also have the necessary industry training and certifications, giving them an edge in knowing the "best practices" for providing reliable and cost-effective IT solutions, he said.
+Technicians at online tech support services will also have the necessary industry training and certifications, so they’ll know the best practices for providing reliable and cost-effective IT solutions, he said.
 In comparison, a small business that hires an in-house IT person often has very limited support capabilities.

 Online tech support providers also have advanced support resources that are typically not available to small business IT departments.